yuulive/eu/README.md

-# Sketch for a library to turn functions in to partial application structs
+# Sketch for a macro to make functions partially applicable

 ## Example
 ``` rust